How Big Does a Cockapoo Get? Average Weight & Growth Chart

 By Jessica Kim

 Cockapoos are popular hybrid dogs known for their friendly and loving temperaments.
-They’re often the favored choice amongst apartment dwellers and people living in smaller spaces because they don’t get as big as Goldendoodles and Labradoodles.
+They’re often the favored choice of apartment dwellers and people living in smaller spaces because they don’t get as big as Goldendoodles and Labradoodles.

 Despite having size categories, Cockapoos within the same category can differ significantly in size depending on their pedigree and other factors.
-However, having a basic growth chart can help you determine if you should be concerned about your growing Cockapoo’s health and development.
+However, having a basic growth chart can help you determine if you should be concerned about your Cockapoo’s health and development.

 In general, a Standard Cockapoo can grow up to 22 inches and 25 pounds in weight.